-"dB(A): see "A-weighted sound level in deciblesdecibels."
+"dB(A): see "A-weighted sound level in decibelsdecibles."

-"Dealer": every person engaged in the business of selling vehicles to persons who purchase such vehicles for purposes other than resale, and who has an established place of business for such activity in this state.
+"Dealer": everyany person engaged in the business of selling vehicles to persons who purchase suchthese vehicles for purposes other than resale, and who has an established place of business for such activity in this state State.

-"Decibel (dB)": a unit of measure, on a logarithmic scale to the base 10, of the ratio of the magnitude of a particular sound pressure to a standard reference pressure, which, for purposes of this Chapter, shall be is 20 micronewtons per square meter (μ N/m2) or 20 micropascals (μ Pa).
+"Decibel" or "(dB)": a unit of measure, on a logarithmic scale to the base 10, of the ratio of the magnitude of a particular sound pressure magnitude to a standard reference pressure, which, for purposes of this Chapter, shall be is 20 micronewtons per square meter (μ N/m2) or 20 micropascals (μ Pa).